SirDoctorK/kashti/app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contributing

+This Brigade project accepts contributions via GitHub pull requests.
+The [Contributing](CONTRIBUTING.md) document outlines the process to help get your contribution accepted.